 Saxon Grammar and Writing

-Saxon Grammar and Writing uses the same educational methodology that has popularized the Saxon math books.
-Courses for grades five through eight are designed so that students can do much of their work independently.
-New concepts are taught in small increments.
-Also, continual review and building upon prior concepts in a spiral fashion helps students retain what they have learned.
+Saxon Grammar and Writing (SGW) uses the same educational methodology that has popularized the Saxon math books.
+Courses for grades four through eight are designed so that students can do much of their work independently.
+New concepts are taught in small increments, building upon prior concepts in a spiral fashion that helps students retain what they have learned.
+Lessons also offer continual review.

-There are three components for each level: student edition, student workbook, and teacher packet.
+There are three components for each level: student edition, student workbook, and teacher guide.
 Both the student edition and student workbook serve as worktexts with instruction, exercises, and assignments.

-Saxon Grammar and Writing seems comparable to A Beka in the grammar department, but better on composition.
-It is both stronger and more challenging than Easy Grammar.
-And the inclusion of diagramming distinguishes it from many other options.
-The distinctive Saxon incremental teaching and review approach will also attract fans as well as put off those who prefer more concentrated coverage of each topic in each lesson.
+Saxon Grammar and Writing seems comparable to the more rigorous grammar program in its coverage of grammar, and its composition instruction is better than that in most comprehensive programs.
+Also, the inclusion of diagramming distinguishes it from many other options.
+The distinctive Saxon incremental teaching and review approach—the same approach used in the Saxon Math series—will also attract fans as well as put off those who prefer more concentrated coverage of each topic in each lesson.
 I suspect parents will like this program since students can complete most of their work on their own, and even with composition assignments, students learn to self-evaluate to a certain extent.
 The content appeals to a broad audience that might be either secular or religious.

-Saxon Grammar and Writing: Complete Homeschool Kit Grade 5
+Grammar & Writing: Homeschool Kit Grade 6 2nd Edition

-Saxon Grammar and Writing: Complete Homeschool Kit Grade 7 (Steck-Vaughn Stephen Hake Grammar)
+Grammar & Writing: Homeschool Kit Grade 7 2nd Edition

 - Learning styles: especially good for Competent Carls and Perfect Paulas